XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FeatureVerified Details

-Order typesMarket, limit, stop, and conditional orders; no trailing stop, OCO, or take-profit orders
+Order typesMarket, limit, stop-loss, take-profit; no trailing stop, no OCO, no advanced algorithmic orders

 Verified Details